wagtail/wagtail.org/README.md

 2. The ones to be run on the `db` container.
 3. The ones to be run directly on a local terminal.

 You will need two separate terminal instances for the `web` and local.
 We suggest using the VS code editor, and the terminal in it.
-The `db` container instructions should be done from within the Docker terminal.
+The `db` container instructions should be done from within the Docker Desktop terminal because that is one of the easiest ways to [activate a shell within Docker](https://docs.docker.com/desktop/use-desktop/container/#open-the-integrated-terminal).

 The commands, the location, and the order in which to run them are as follows: